Supervised learning for robust quantum control in composite-pulse systems: Further Extensions

-So far, the supervised learning model has only been demonstrated to work well in the two-dimension Hilbert space.
-Actually, this model can also be applied in higher-dimension Hilbert spaces.
-Next, we take three dimensions as an example to briefly show robust population inversion between the states $|1\rangle$ and $|3\rangle$, while the treatment in higher dimensions is similar.
-Assume that a three-level system is resonantly driven by two external fields, and the Hamiltonian under the rotating-wave approximation can be written as
+So far, the supervised learning model has mainly been demonstrated to work well in the two-dimension Hilbert space.
+Indeed, this model can also be applied in higher-dimension Hilbert spaces.
+Next, we take four dimensions as an illustrative example to briefly show how to perform a high-fidelity two-qubit gate in error environments; the treatment in higher dimensions is similar.